rspamd/rspamd.com/doc/configuration/selectors.md

 There are two possibilities to convert these complex objects to a simple ones (strings or list of strings): implicit conversion and using of the method/table key extraction.

 1. For objects, implicit conversion is just calling of `tostring` while method is a plain method call.
 The following are equal: `ip:to_string.lower` and `ip.lower`.
 However, you can call different methods of the objects: `urls:get_tld` will return a list of strings with all eSLD parts of urls in the message.
+The only exception from this rule (from 2.7) is `rspamd_text` which can be traversed over the selectors pipeline without any conversation.
+This is done to preserve large strings to avoid Lua strings interning and allocation.

 2. For tables, explicit conversion just extracts the specific key, for example, `from:addr` or `from('mime'):name`.
 Implicit conversion is a bit more complicated: